Free Trade Zones in Malaysia: Purpose & Types

 • Comprehensive rules and regulations to abide to

-• Customs department may conduct regulatory audits whenever they deem fit
+• The Customs department may conduct regulatory audits whenever they deem fit

-• High paid up capital requirement depending on business activities the Company wish to venture into
+• High paid-up capital requirement depending on the business activities the Company wish to venture into

-• Specific permit and licenses are required which may take quite a while to secure
+• Specific permits and licenses are required which may take quite a while to secure

 Free Trade Zone in Malaysia 2023